BIATeam/BIADocs/docs/50-Migration/10-CHANGELOG.md

 * Solve bug in CRUD index when deselect all.
 * Possibility to switch modes of CRUD (view, calc, offline, popup)

+## V3.6.4 (Patch - 2023-06-15)
+### DotNet
+* Add the Mode LdapWithSidHistory.
+* Faster management of ForeignSecurityIdentity.
+* Add Filter on ldapDomain to search faster users.

 ## V3.6.3 (Patch - 2023-05-12)
 ### DotNet
 * Check identity on Login only